hyperf/hyperf/src/jet/README.md

 ### Call by ClientFactory

-After you registered the protocol and service, you could get your service via `Hyperf/Jet/ClientFactory`, like below:
+After you registered the protocol and service, you could get your service client via `Hyperf/Jet/ClientFactory`, like below:

 ```php
 <?php